GMBermeo/Dogs-of-MTG/README.md

 <img width="64px" style="float:right; transform: scaleX(-1)" src="https://dogs-of-mtg.bermeo.dev/Logo.svg" alt="Logo"/>

-This is an auxiliary tool that lists every Magic the Gathering card with the type "dog" or "hound".
+This is an auxiliary tool that lists every Magic the Gathering card with a dog reference.

 ## features

-* Change the fetch request on `GlobalContext.jsx` to easily change the listed cards.
+* Change the fetch request on `lib/loadCards` to easily change the listed cards.
 * It uses some `print:` classes from the Tailwind CSS to print better proxies and use less ink.
 * If the card has Full Art, Promo, Reprint, or Variation prints available it shows a tag on the upper right side.

 ## made with

 ![Next.js](https://img.shields.io/badge/Next-%230d1117?style=for-the-badge&logo=next.js)